lorrandavid/ngrx-files/README.md

 1. Right click on a folder and select "Scaffold NgRx State Files"
 2. Type a name that will be used as a key for the state and press "Enter"
+3. This will create all the necessary files (actions, reducer, effects, selectors and a barrel).
+You just need to import and use it!

 # Disclaimer